glaubervictor/rust-mongo-async_graphql-rocket/README.md

 # rust-mongo-async_graphql-rocket
-Rust MongoDB Async_Graphql and Rocket
+rust mongodb async_graphql and rocket

 This repo demonstrates how to setup a Rust service using Rocket, async-graphql and mongodb.